modular/modular/KGEN/docs/LitNotes.md

 That said, it is still in early development and is missing many features.
 This document is intended to track notes about its ongoing development.

+## Topics to come back to later.

+Here are a few things we should reconsider as we get further along.

+1) Should `var` declarations be lexically scoped to their containing if/while/etc statement, or should they be whole-function like Python handles things.
+Lexical scoping has some advantages and using explicit syntax to designate this makes it opt-in and teachable.

 ## Intentional differences from Python

 Lightning is generally a superset of Python, but here are some intentional